|

 If you use a roller for this coat you may need to ‘tip’ the surface to get rid of stipples.

-Again, don't apply too much resin, better to give it two coats rather than risk having runs and sags.
+Again, do not apply too much resin, better to give it two coats rather than risk having runs and sags.

-allow for sanding to a smooth finishing without the prospect of cutting
+The final coat or coats when applying glass cloth, build up enough resin to allow for sanding to a smooth finishing without the prospect of cutting into the actual cloth.

 This is applied in the same way as the previous coat.